econ122-f25/home/README.md

 **Wednesday** (Work on Team Project 1 **due 9/19**)
 -   before class:
-    -   Make sure you have your Team Project 1 partners
+    -   make sure you have your Team Project 1 partners
 -   in class:
-    -   Quick introduction of dates from `day 7`
+    -   quick introduction of dates from `day 7`
-    -   Work with partners on Team Project 1
+    -   work with partners on Team Project 1
+          - quick note about `github` and `figures`
+    -   **reminder** `ps2` posted and due next week
-    -   Ask any questions related to material up to this point
+    -   ask any questions related to material up to this point

 ------------------------------------------------------------------------
 ### Week 5 (09/22)